bunnmv/fullstack/README.md

         ├── services              # Express services and midlewares for the REST API └── routes                # Express routes that matches user requests to API calls

 Make sure you have Docker and Docker Compose installed.
-After, move to the project backed directory (where the docker-compose.yml is) and run docker compose up.
+After, move to the project backed directory (where the docker-compose.yml is) and run docker-compose up.
 That's it!
 You should see in the console that two docker containers are running, both the backend and db.

+`cd backend`

+`docker-compose up`

 - Node.js       -> PORT      - 4000
 - Postgress SQL -> PORT      - 5432